cloudmesh-community/book/chapters/prg/python/python-docopts.md

 $ pip install docopt
 ```

-A sample programs are located at
+Sample programs are located at

 * <https://github.com/docopt/docopt/blob/master/examples/options_example.py>

-A sample program of using doc opts for our purposes loks as follows
+A sample program of using doc opts for our purposes looks as follows

 ```python
 """Cloudmesh VM management